 Did you know that a flock of flamingos is actually called a “flamboyance”?
 So perfect!
 Earlier this week, the designer of the iconic, beloved, midcentury flamingo lawn ornaments — Don Featherstone — died.
 He was 79.
 The tributes are already pouring in.
 His hometown newspaper, the Fitchburg (Mass.)
 Sentinel & Enterprise wrote a lovely, lovely story.
 The New York Times put his story on the front page.
 Rest in serene peace, Don Featherstone.

 Dear Husband and I drove over to Northampton last weekend for a “date Saturday.”
-Activities included visiting one of my favorite people in retroworld — Retro Genie, who owns a delightful vintage shop on Strong Avenue.
+Activities included visiting one of my favorite people in retroworld — Retro Genie, who owns a delightful vintage shop there.
 While we were chatting away like chatterboxes, she remembered all of a sudden, excitedly, “Oh, I need to show you what I just got!”
 And then she pulled these beautiful birdies out of her back storage: New Old Stock Don Featherstone Flamingo lawn ornaments.
 You shoulda heard me Squawk!

 Featherstone flamingo lawn ornaments were introduced for sale in 1958 and to be sure, they are American classics.
 The book about them says 20 million+ have been sold, and that’s as of 1999.